-There are three modes for serial port data reception and transmission: interrupt mode, polling mode, and DMA mode.
+There are three modes of serial port data receiving and sending data: interrupt mode, polling mode, and DMA mode.
 When in use, only one of these three modes can be selected.
-If the parameter of lags does not specify the interrupt mode or DMA mode, the polling mode is used by default.
+If the open parameter of lags of the serial port does not specify the use of interrupt mode or DMA mode, the polling mode is used by default.

-The DMA transmission does not require the CPU to directly control the transmission, nor does it have the process of retaining and restoring the scene like the interrupt processing method.
-A direct data transfer path is created for RAM and I/O devices through the DMA controller, which saves CPU resources for other operations.
-Using DMA transfers can continuously receive or transmit a piece of information without interruption or delay, which is very useful when communication is frequent or when there are large pieces of information to be transferred.
+DMA (Direct Memory Access) means direct memory access.
+The DMA transmission method does not require the CPU to directly control the transmission, nor does it have the process of retaining the scene and restoring the scene like the interrupt processing method.
+A direct data transfer path is opened up for RAM and I/O devices through the DMA controller, which saves CPU resources for other operations.
+Using DMA transfers can continuously acquire or send a piece of information without interruption or delay, which is very useful when communication is frequent or when there are large pieces of information to transfer.